top of page

 Major depressive disorder (MD) is recurrent, debilitating, and, to some extent, a chronic disorder, despite the many advances in treatment.
 Although both pharmacotherapy and psychological treatments are considered to be efficacious in the short-term treatment of MD, at least one third of patients do not respond to treatment and meta-analyses of published and non-published data have found substantially smaller effect sizes than previously reported.
 One strategy to improve treatment efficacy is to add an additional medication or psychological procedure (i.e. such as “mindfulness” meditation) to augment the therapeutic efficacy of a traditional treatment.

 We are currently testing the hypothesis that the addition of intranasal oxytocin to psychotherapy, given prior to each session, will improve treatment efficacy.
-With funding from the Canadian Institutes of Health Research, we have completed a small randomized controlled trial where patients are randomly assigned to either psychotherapy with adjunct oxytocin administration or psychotherapy with adjunct placebo administration.
-In 2018, we will launch a large randomized controlled trial of psychotherapy with adjunct oxytocin administration using sites in Montreal (Douglas Mental Health University Institute and Concordia University) and Ottawa (The Royal’s Institute of Mental Health Research).
-We intend to test specific hypotheses regarding how oxytocin may improve psychotherapy outcomes.
-In particular, we will test whether oxytocin improves working alliance between the therapist and the patient, or whether it improves social information processing, as potential mechanisms by which oxytocin influences clinical outcomes.
+With funding from the Canadian Institutes of Health Research, we have completed a small randomized controlled trial (RCT) where participants with major depressive disorder were randomly assigned to either psychotherapy (interpersonal therapy, up to 16 sessions) with adjunct oxytocin administration or psychotherapy with adjunct placebo administration.
+Consistent with our hypothesis, we found that depressed participants administered oxytocin, relative to placebo, reported lower ratings of depression post-treatment, and that these effects were maintained at a six-month follow-up.
+We also observed that oxytocin improved participants' perception of the relationship with their therapist early on in therapy, suggesting a possible mechanism for the therapeutic effects of oxytocin.
+We are currently conducting a larger RCT trial to attempt to replicate and extend these finding to cognitive-behavioural therapy, an evidence-based psychological treatment for major depressive disorder.
+We will test specific hypotheses regarding how oxytocin may improve psychotherapy outcomes.
+Does oxytocin improve the therapeutic alliance between the therapist and participants, or does oxytocin improve social/emotional information processing so that psychotherapy is more effective.
 Also, we plan to explore whether adjunctive treatment with intranasal oxytocin will elicit peripheral DNA methylation changes in the oxytocin receptor and in the 5-HT transporter (SLC6A4) genes, as possible markers of clinical improvement.
 This research program is unique in Canada and at the forefront of international research on intranasal oxytocin, with the potential to improve the treatment of persons suffering from MD.
+Future research will likely examine if oxytocin can improve therapeutic outcomes in patients with treatment-resistant major depressive disorder (when a depressed person does not respond to a first-line treatment).

 UNDERSTANDING HOW OXYTOCIN FACILITATES SOCIAL BEHAVIOR